projectsesame/sesame/site/content/docs/v1.0.0/ingressroute.md

 #### Per-Upstream Active Health Checking

 Active health checking can be configured on a per-upstream Service basis.
-Contour supports HTTP health checking and can be configured with various settings to tune the behavior.
+Sesame supports HTTP health checking and can be configured with various settings to tune the behavior.

 During HTTP health checking Envoy will send an HTTP request to the upstream Endpoints.
 It expects a 200 response if the host is healthy.